J0hn8uff3r/Kindle-with-Special-Offers-Ads-Remover/README.md

 Jailbreak or root device it's not necessary, and warranty won't be voided cause it just remove the internal path where ads are stored.

-# IMPORTANT NOTE: You must set plane mode after ads removal to avoid kindle redownload ads from wifi again, if ads appear just rerun the script
+# IMPORTANT NOTE: You must set airplane mode after ads removal to avoid kindle redownload ads from wifi again, if ads appear just rerun the script